-ORLANDO, Fla., April 21, 2020 /PRNewswire/ -- SeaWorld Entertainment, Inc. (NYSE: SEAS) (the "Company"), a leading theme park and entertainment company, today announced that SeaWorld Parks & Entertainment, Inc. (the "Issuer"), a direct wholly-owned subsidiary of the Company, has commenced a private offering of $227.5 million aggregate principal amount of first-priority senior secured notes due 2025.
+ORLANDO, Fla., July 29, 2020 /PRNewswire/ -- SeaWorld Entertainment, Inc. (NYSE: SEAS) (the "Company"), a leading theme park and entertainment company, today announced that SeaWorld Parks & Entertainment, Inc. (the "Issuer"), a direct wholly-owned subsidiary of the Company, has commenced a private offering of $400 million aggregate principal amount of second-priority senior secured notes due 2025.

 The notes will be fully and unconditionally guaranteed by the Company, any subsidiary of the Company that directly or indirectly owns 100% of the issued and outstanding equity interests of the Issuer, and each of the Issuer's subsidiaries that guarantees the Issuer's existing senior secured credit facilities.

-The Company intends to use the proceeds from the issuance of the notes for working capital and other general corporate purposes and to pay fees and expenses related to the notes offering and related transactions, including an amendment to the credit agreement governing the Company's existing senior secured credit facilities.
+The Company expects to use the proceeds from the issuance of the Notes to repay outstanding borrowings under its revolving credit facility, for working capital and other general corporate purposes and to pay fees and expenses related to the notes offering and related transactions, including an amendment to the credit agreement governing the Company's existing senior secured credit facilities.

 The notes are being offered only to persons reasonably believed to be qualified institutional buyers in reliance on Rule 144A under the Securities Act of 1933, as amended (the "Securities Act"), and outside the United States, only to non-U.S. investors pursuant to Regulation S. The notes will not be registered under the Securities Act or any state securities laws and may not be offered or sold in the United States absent registration or an applicable exemption from the registration requirements of the Securities Act and applicable state laws.